zsoltlieber/MyFirstPizzaApp-ZSL/README.md

 - the client role (list pizza types, list own data (e.g cliend name, address, order, message, remove own client data, remove that own order which procedure has not started)
 - the admin role (load pizza types, allergens, make admin tasks, list all (contained removed data), delete all data)

+## Features

+1. **Client registration & Login**: In order to save client (user included Admin user too).
+It is need to register and log in who want to use the APP.
+2. **Populate basic data**: The backend ensure basic data with running 'NMP RUN POPULATE' order.
+3. **Admin user(client)**: Only the admin user can delete anything, the normal user can set inactive status it is named remove e.g. his order, his client registratio etc.
+4. **Data access rights**: The access is checked on the backend.

 ## Technological background:
 - MongoDB   database
 - Express   backend